Flourish-savings/flourish-sdk-flutter/README.md

       secret: 'HERE_YOU_WILL_USE_YOUR_SECRET',
       env: Environment.staging,
       language: Language.english,
+      trackingId: 'HERE_YOU_WILL_USE_YOUR_GOOGLE_ANALYTICS_KEY_THIS_IS_NOT_REQUIRED'
     );
 ```

+The `trackingId` variable is used if you want to pass on your Google Analytics Key to be able to monitor the use of our platform by your users.

 Then, with the SDK instance initialized, it is time to perform the authentication in our backend,
 to do this, it's required that you pass a `customer_code`, and you can also pass a `category` this one isn't required.